 Add the celery and red bell pepper and continue stirring until softened.

 Add the tomatoes, cooked beans, and soy sauce.
 Let the chili simmer for 2-3 hours.
 If the chili becomes too thick, add some vegetable broth.
 If it's too thin, mash some beans and vegetables to help the chili thicken up.

 Serve immediately, or for best flavor, allow to cool and refrigerate overnight.
 Reheat, and serve with desired garnishes.

 Store leftover chili covered in the refrigerator for 3-4 days.
 For longer term storage, freeze in an airtight container for up to 3 months.
 The easiest way to reheat the chili is to remove it from the freezer 24 hours before reheating and place it in the refrigerator to thaw slightly.
 Reheat on a stovetop, adding extra 1/4 cup vegetable broth to prevent it from scorching.
 Stir regularly as the chili heats up.

 Clean the chili peppers: use a pair of kitchen scissors to cut the stem away and then shake or scrape the seeds from the inside of each pepper.
-Then cut the peppers into smaller pieces before adding to the pan to toast.
+Cut the peppers into smaller pieces before adding them to the pan to toast.

-Place all of the chiles and the cumin into a medium cast iron skillet over medium-high heat.
-Toast, moving the pan around constantly, until you begin to smell the cumin, approximately 4-5 minutes.
+Toast the chilies and cumin in a medium cast iron skillet over medium-high heat.
+Move the pan around constantly, until you begin to smell the cumin, approximately 4-5 minutes.
 Set aside and cool completely.

-Once cool, place the chiles and cumin into ta blender along with the oregano, and smoked paprika.
+Once cool, process the chiles, cumin, oregano, and smoked paprika in a blender.
 Leave the lid in place until any dust settles so you do not get a cloud of ground chili peppers in your face.